Gaza ceasefire must be secured, PM to tell Trump amid stalled negotiations

 The Prime Minister will travel to meet the US president during his visit to Scotland amid mounting global anger over the humanitarian conditions in the war-torn enclave.

-Ceasefire talks ground to a standstill this week after America and Israel withdrew negotiating teams from Qatar, with Washington’s special envoy Steve Witkoff accusing Hamas of a “lack of desire to reach” an agreement.
+Ceasefire talks in Qatar ground to a standstill this week after America and Israel withdrew negotiating teams from the country, with US special envoy Steve Witkoff accusing Hamas of a “lack of desire” to reach an agreement.

 The deal under discussion was expected to include a 60-day ceasefire, and aid supplies would be ramped up as conditions for a lasting truce were brokered.

-Sir Keir will raise the Trump administration’s work with partners in Qatar and Egypt during his talks with Mr Trump and seek to discuss what more can be done to urgently bring about a ceasefire, it is understood.
+Sir Keir will raise Washington’s work with partners in Qatar and Egypt during his talks with Mr Trump and seek to discuss what more can be done to urgently bring about a ceasefire, it is understood.

 They will also discuss the recently agreed US-UK trade deal and the war in Ukraine.